Vice President of Policy & Public Affairs / Chief Operating Officer

 In 2010, Shannon was appointed by the US Department of the Interior Secretary, Ken Salazar, as the Department’s Director of Everglades Restoration Initiatives, where she served as the Secretary’s senior representative in Florida coordinating the Department’s restoration programs and served as the Executive Director of the South Florida Ecosystem Restoration Task Force.
 During her tenure at the Department of the Interior, Shannon played a key leadership role in the conceptualization, initiation and completion of the Central Everglades Planning Project (CEPP).
 She also led the effort to secure a $90 million partnership with Governor Rick Scott for the construction of a 2.6-mile bridge on Tamiami Trail (US Highway 41) to allow water to flow into Everglades National Park.
 In her role as Executive Director of the South Florida Ecosystem Restoration Task Force, Shannon convened, moderated or led numerous interagency negotiations over issues including water quality, listed species, operations, policy, project budgets and project planning.
 Shannon regularly delivers public addresses, speeches, testimony and presentations about the Everglades to elected officials, civic and professional organizations, foreign dignitaries and visitors, and at academic and professional conferences.
 Shannon also has extensive experience briefing decision-makers on Everglades policy, including two Governors, three Interior Secretaries, numerous members of Congress, and the Vice-President and President of the United States.

 For her contributions to the Everglades, Shannon received the 2016 Ecological Society of America Regional Policy Award, the 2010 Marjory Stoneman Douglas Environmental Award from Friends of the Everglades, the 2010 Champion of the Everglades Award from Audubon of Florida, the 2009 George Barley Conservationist of the Year Award from the Everglades Coalition, the 2003 Conservationist of the Year Award from the Florida Wildlife Federation and a 2000 National Wetland Award from the Environmental Law Institute.
 Shannon is a fifth generation native of Key West, Florida.
-She holds degrees in International Affairs and Civil Engineering from Florida State University, and is expected to complete a PhD in Public Administration from Florida Atlantic University in the summer of 2018.
+She holds degrees in International Affairs and Civil Engineering from Florida State University.
 She and her husband Richard Grosso have lived in Broward County for 24 years and have two sons – Nick, a freshman at Carnegie Mellon University in Pittsburgh, PA; and Spencer, a freshman at Nova High School in Davie, Florida.